kamalOrion/Expenses_Receipts/readme.rst

 What is this web App
 ###################

 This is web app helps restaurant managers or owners to follow-up the expenses and receipts of the restaurant.
 It is responsives so it can be used on mobile phone.
 Every employee can have an account with a specifique task that can be set in the administration part of the app.
 Every sells are saved, and very expense must be validate.
-It helps the restaurant owner to to make a comparison between the app data and the financial state a the restaurant to make sure everything is fine.
+It helps the restaurant owner to make a comparison between the app data and the financial state a the restaurant to make sure everything is fine.
 *******************
 Release Information
 *******************